perseusrealdeal/PerseusDarkMode/README.md

 # License <a name="license"></a>

-Copyright © 7530 Mikhail Zhigulin of Novosibirsk
+Copyright © 7530 Mikhail Zhigulin of Novosibirsk.

 Where 7530 is the year from the cretion of the world according to a Slavic calendar.